|

 What is pg_stat_monitor?

-.
+The pg_stat_monitor is the statistics collection tool based on PostgreSQL's contrib module pg_stat_statements.
 PostgreSQL’s pg_stat_statements provides the basic statistics, which is sometimes not enough.
 The major shortcoming in pg_stat_statements is that it accumulates all the queries and their statistics and does not provide aggregated statistics nor histogram information.
-In this case, a user needs to calculate the aggregate which is quite expensive. pg_stat_monitor
+In this case, a user needs to calculate the aggregate which is quite expensive. pg_stat_monitor is developed on the basis of pg_stat_statements as its more advanced replacement.
+It provides all the features of pg_stat_statements plus its own feature set.

 Documentation